dosyago/dn/README.md

 - **Efficiency**: Find your saved content fast, saving you time for more exploration.
 - **Flexibility**: Share your archive with others or maintain your digital solitude.
 - **Simplicity**: No frills, no fuss.
 DiskerNet is straightforward to use, requiring no extra tools or plugins.
+- **Organization**: Search through everything you've archived with full text search of all archived content.
+Your own personal search engine.

 ## Latest Updates

 **Local SSL Certificates Now Supported!** :lock: :tada: